June’s Book Club: ‘The Wisdom of Your Body’ by Hillary L. McBride PhD

 healing curing type 1 diabetes naturally

-In May, I experienced excruciating shoulder pain while removing a cardigan, leading me to visit the ER where I was diagnosed with supraspinatus tendinopathy, a condition more prevalent in Type 1 Diabetes.
+Summary: In May, the author experienced excruciating shoulder pain while removing a cardigan, leading me to a diagnosis of supraspinatus tendinopathy, a condition more prevalent in Type 1 Diabetes.
 Traditional treatments like painkillers and physiotherapy didn’t fully resolve the issue.
-Despite initial success with osteopathy and the Egoscue Method, the pain persists, prompting me to explore jaw involvement and consider incorporating sound healing for holistic relief.
+Despite initial success with osteopathy and the Egoscue Method, the pain persists, prompting the author to explore jaw involvement and consider incorporating sound healing for holistic relief.

 I am in pain.
 In May, I was removing a cardigan when my shoulder erupted in pain.
 It spread all the way down and across my chest.
 I could hardly breathe and momentarily wondered if I was having a heart attack.
 I went immediately to the ER.
 It turns out I have suprasinatus tendinopathy or, in other words, pain in the shoulder joint due to deterioration in the tendons of the joint.
 Diabetics are more prone to this condition.